chtoucas/Narvalo.NET/docs/Issues.md

   in particular those added to fix warnings when internals are hidden

 ### Medium Priority
-- Bug: Some assemblies raise a CA warning on resources not used.
+- Bug: Some assemblies raise a CA warning on resources supposably not used.
 - Bug: We used [module: SuppressMessage(...)] to suppress some CA or SA warnings but this does not work as expected when used in an assembly info file: it suppresses the warning for the whole assembly.
 We should further